stefceror/chegg-tictactoe/README.md

 - Maintain game state in localstorage with `redux-storage` (to persist through refresh)
 - Add notification for invalid move
 - Add traditional line through winning symbols
+- Extend to allow more than 3 rows/columns

 ## Base project info
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).